Cleveland-Cliffs Inc. (CLF)

 What does Cleveland-Cliffs Inc. do?

 Cleveland-Cliffs Inc. is a leading North American flat-rolled steel producer.
-The company operates five iron ore mines, which provide a crucial source of raw materials for its steelmaking operations.
-It manufactures a wide range of steel products, including carbon steel, stainless steel, and electrical steel, serving diverse industries such as automotive, infrastructure, and manufacturing.
-Cleveland-Cliffs' vertically integrated business model and diversified product portfolio position it as a key player in the North American steel market.
+The company operates five iron ore mines and manufactures a wide range of steel products, including carbon steel, stainless steel, and electrical steel.
+Cleveland-Cliffs serves key sectors such as automotive, infrastructure, and manufacturing, providing essential materials for various applications.
+The company's integrated business model, from mining to finished products, allows for greater control over its supply chain and costs.

 What are the main risks for CLF?